tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'A report concept to which a controlled vocabulary assertions about the result of the execution of the specification of a data quality need are attached.'

 ### Comment

+'For Validations, response results may be COMPLIANT, or NOT_COMPLIANT.
+For Measures, response result objects may be COMPLETE or NOT_COMPLETE.
+For Issues, Response results may be PROBLEM, POSSIBLE_PROBLEM, or NOT_PROBLEM.
+See the bdq: vocabulary.
+Measures may also use a numeric data property.
+Amendments assert a string data property.

-'The report result concept in FFDQ is represented as a value or a status for measures, just a result status for validations and a result status as well as values for changes propsed by amendments.'
+The report result concept in FFDQ is represented as a value or a status for measures, just a result status for validations and a result status as well as values for changes propsed by amendments.'

 ********************